Abstracts

 Conference abstracts

 Another kind of abstract is the one that is submitted to conference CFPs (Call For Papers).
-Researchers wishing to present a paper at a conference send an abstract outlining their proposed paper.
+Researchers wishing to present their research at a conference send an abstract outlining their proposed paper.

 Format of abstracts